 - Practice last year CTET child development and pedagogy questions to understand the various types of questions asked and difficulty level of the questions.

-- Child development and pedagogy is all about understanding child psychology so try talking to students and children to understand these topics better.
+- Child development and pedagogy are all about understanding child psychology so try talking to students and children to understand these topics better.

 - Since there is no negative marking in CTET, it is always advised to attempt all the questions as this will help increase your score.
 You can even use elimination methods to answer complex and tricky questions.